 The Opera Garnier is at the limit of the 2nd and the 9th districts.
 It is a busy area with many luxurious hotels and shops, like the Galleries Lafayette.

 It is very easy to access as there is a metro station right in front of the Opera (lines 3, 7 and 8).
 Many buses would stop there too.
-It’s only a short walk from the large Saint Lazare station.
+It’s only a short walk from the main Saint Lazare station.